alexvor20/xplane-toliss-carda-installer-RealWings/README.md

 ## What the installer does

-TL;DR: Everything.
-You only need to download the engine objects, copy them in, and run this script.
-Specifically though:
+**TL;DR: Everything.
+You only need to download the engine objects, copy them in, and run this script.** Specifically though, it:

 1. **Neutralises stock engine ANIM_hide directives** in `objects/engines.obj` and `objects/blades.obj` (replaces `anim/CFM` / `anim/IAE` with `none`).
 2. **Patches Carda engine OBJ datarefs** ([@Chris E](https://forums.x-plane.org/profile/640915-chris-e/)'s fixes):